Liberatii/documentation/docs/reference/supported_oracle_syntax/sql.rst

 **3.** Replace: ``NOCYCLE`` -> ``NO CYCLE``  ``NOMINVALUE`` -> ``NO MINVALUE``  ``NOMAXVALUE`` -> ``NO MAXVALUE``

-|

 **UNIQUE in Select statement**
 ++++++++++++++++++++++++++++++

 ``UNIQUE`` is the Oracle's synonym for ``DISTINCT``.
 So we replace ``UNIQUE`` with ``DISTINCT``.

-|

 PIVOT clause
 ++++++++++++

-For emulation, we use transform PIVOT into Decode form with aggregation and translate this:
+For emulation, we transform PIVOT into Decode form with aggregation and translate this:

 .. code-block:: sql
    :linenos: